 WHY STARTUPS AND ESTABLISHED COMPANIES ARE STILL WORKING WITH FREELANCERS

 CTOs, development directors, project managers, and other technical stakeholders use teams of freelancers.
 Partially, they don’t want to lose control over the development processes if they decide to work with the outsourcing company.
-In order to overcome this concern, years ago, outsourcing software development vendors came up with the dedicated development model.
+In order to overcome this concern, years ago, outsourcing software development vendors came up with a dedicated development model.
 Indeed, when we speak about the fixed cost or time and material collaboration models, the client will have restricted access to development resources.
 All the communication has to be conducted through one person (vendor’s PM) in order to avoid miscommunication within the team and make sure that the whole team is in line with the current client’s requirements etc. Besides that, the client won’t be able to choose who will be working on the project on the vendors’ side, because the team composition is completely in hands of the outsourcing services provider.
 This can be explained by the fact, that in fixed cost projects outsourcing companies share risks with the client, so they have the right to manage the project the way they want, to make sure that they will make the delivery within time and budget and meet client’s expectations in terms of functionality and quality.
 To sum it up, those in charge of software development in companies are often refuse to work with outsourcing companies and prefer to work with freelancers because of the lack of control over the team composition and development flow.

 WHY HIRE DEDICATED DEVELOPERS FROM AN OUTSOURCING COMPANY

-Comparison of the Dedicated Development Team model and other outsourcing approaches
+Comparison of the dedicated development team model and other outsourcing approaches

-Let’s name the reasons why average CTO may prefer to hire a freelance developer or even a huge team of freelancers:
+Let’s name the reasons why the average CTO may prefer to hire a freelance developer or even a huge team of freelancers:

-- The presumably higher level of control over a team’s everyday tasks and progression
+- The presumably higher level of control over a team’s everyday tasks and progression.

-- Ability to hand pick those who will be working on the project
+- Ability to handpick those who will be working on the project.

-- Freelancers cost less due to the absence of the vendor’s overhead
+- Freelancers cost less due to the absence of the vendor’s overhead.

 - Availability of some very rare skills in some areas.
 For example, you got to make an app for checking the writing style and you need somebody who has an understanding of that.
-The outsourcing vendor most likely will be incapable of finding the developer with a track record of writing articles and required tech skills.
+The outsourcing vendor most likely will be incapable of finding a developer with a track record of writing articles and required tech skills.
 At the same time, you’ll probably find somebody with that experience at Upwork.

-- Scalability of the team that results in the cost efficiency.
+- Scalability of the team that results in the cost-efficiency.

 Knowledge and skills retention

-One of the biggest problem with freelance workers.
+One of the biggest problems with freelance workers.
 Once the contract for a couple of months ended – they leave you and take all the knowledge about special for your project skills with them.
 Sure, you can rehire them later, but only on rare occasions.
 Basically, when the contract ends the time you had spent on hiring, screening, teaching, and onboarding is just wasted.
-Most of the times, you have to start hiring and onboarding from scratch.
+Most of the time, you have to start hiring and onboarding from scratch.
 Searching, evaluating, interviewing, and onboarding are all parts of a tremendous process that should be done again and again to get each separate freelancer working on the project.
 Speaking shortly, this disadvantage can be summarized as “you got to say goodbye when they just start to understand how your development process and organization are working”.

 However, outsourcing vendors would be able to find all those people and place them in the same office thus making your life so much easier.